-The first restaurant on the boardwalk we saw was Fisherman’s Restaurant & Bar.
-The restaurant side had over a 30 minute wait and we were just starving, so we decided to sit on the bar side.
+The restaurant side had over a 30-minute wait and we were just starving, so we decided to sit on the bar side.
 It turned out to be perfect.
 We just chose a seat, sat down, and was immediately served.
-We had a great view.
-We had drinks and some tacos, which were quite huge that we both saved half and ended up having it for our 2nd dinner late that night.
+There was a great view to complement our drinks and tacos, which were quite huge that we both saved half and ended up having it for our 2nd dinner late that night.

 The rest of the night was just spent chatting.
 We also watched some Z Nation to fall asleep to.

-We got so caught up in the Hawaii time that was happening that weekend, that we almost ran late in getting to the train station.
-We arrived with 7 minutes to spare, after running down the beach path with our luggages dragging us down.
+We got so caught up in the island time mood of the weekend, that we almost ran late in getting to the train station, arriving with 7 minutes to spare, after running down the beach path with our luggage dragging us down.

-By the way, the train going back on a Sunday was PACKED.
+Sunday’s train ride was quite full.
 We couldn’t find a seat for a few stops and were just standing by the stairway.
-Eventually, we did get some help in grabbing some seats that some people were just leaving.
+Eventually, we did get some help in grabbing some seats.

 I really loved taking the train, but next time, I may consider driving.
 I did go back and took a car instead of the train, but both have their pros and cons.